How Do I Know if My Product or Service is Taxable?

 Since most SALT experts work in multiple states, don’t worry about not being able to find one who works exclusively in your state.
 They are accustomed to solving complex problems without face-to-face meetings.
 Your tax preparer, on the other hand, should ideally be based in your state.

 Do Home-Based Businesses Have To Collect and Pay Sales Taxes?

 Once you have determined that your product or service is taxable, the location in which you make sales becomes a tax nexus.
 This includes your home.
 Owners of home-based businesses must, therefore, register for a tax permit so they can collect, report, and pay sales taxes.

 Do I Have To Collect and Pay Taxes for Just One Out-of-State Sale?

-We’ve already touched on this but it’s such a confusing subject that it deserves a revisit.
+We’ve already touched on this, but it’s such a confusing subject that it deserves a revisit.
 If you own an eCommerce business (which means you sell exclusively online with no physical location), you only have to collect and pay sales taxes for destination-based states in which you exceed the threshold mentioned above for sales volume.

 Owners of traditional businesses, on the other hand, must collect and pay sales taxes for destination-based states, even if you have only sold one item to one customer in that state.

 It’s All About Finding the Right Tools